sdankbar/jaqumal/README.md

 MIT

-# Adding Jaqumal to your build
+# Adding Jaqumal to your build - Linux

 Jaqumal contains a C++ library so must it be built before it can be used.
 Assuming a clean Cent OS 7 install, the following must be installed/configured before building.